 Francisco Diaz, who had been driving the bus minutes earlier, crouched along with Radames Gomez, Maria Antonia Martinez, Martinez’s 12 year old son Lazaro, and Sanyustiz’s 18-year old stepson Arturo on the bus’s entry steps and aisle.
 Diaz, who was on duty as driver that afternoon, had earlier emptied the bus of passengers with the pretext of a mechanical breakdown and then turned the wheel over to Sanyustiz, who had been working on a plan to leave Cuba for several years.

-And on that April 1, a day that in Cuba has no association with silly jokes, he put his plan into action.
+And on that April 1, a day that in Cuba has no association with practical jokes, he put his plan into action.

-As the bus took a hard, last-minute turn and lurched into the Peruvian embassy’s gate, Cuban guards on both sides opened fire with automatic AK-47s.
-They kept on firing as the bus crashed through the gates, almost in slow motion, and then rolled into the compound.
+As the bus took a hard, last-minute turn and lurched into the Peruvian embassy compound’s large wrought-iron gate, Cuban guards on both sides opened fire with automatic AK-47s.
+They kept on firing as the bus crashed through the gates, almost in slow motion, and then rolled into the embassy grounds.
 Sanyustiz was hit in the left leg and the right buttock.
 Radames Gomez was grazed on the head and on his back: either bullet would have been fatal if its trajectory had been a tenth of an inch different.
 A 27-year old Cuban guard, Pedro Ortiz Cabrera, was caught in his fellow guard’s crossfire and died shortly thereafter.

 For me, in the town of Caibarien, 140 miles east of Havana as the seagull flies, that school Tuesday was one like many others.
 I had woken up at 7:30, got dressed in my mustard pants and white shirt uniform, the red neckerchief of the Communist Pioneers in place, and ran two blocks to Julio Antonio Mella school, on Falero Street and Independencia Avenue, next to the Catholic church.
 In the school yard, we students formed by grade and class — I was in the eighth grade, and there were three or four eighth grade classes in the school, and roughly the same number of seventh and ninth grade classes.
 In all, the school had approximately 250 students.
 As we had done every morning of every school day of every school year of our lives, on that April 1 we again saluted the flag, sang the national anthem, and shouted the Pioneer motto: “Pioneers for Communism, we shall be like Che!”